rgbwalker/Amstrad_CPC_464_new_Cherry_Keyboard/README.md

 The keys with an XDA profile, unlike many other keys, can be swapped between rows on the keyboard.
 This means that a key that should go, for example, in row 1, can be placed in, for example, row 4 without any aesthetic differences.
 XDA keys have the same profile, height and shape, and are even symmetrical horizontally and vertically, and can also be rotated or placed "upside down" if necessary.

 This may not seem relevant, but it is RELEVANT and so much, since the standard keys that can be purchased today are designed for PC.
-In addition, the Amstrad CPC has a different keyboard map with several punctuation marks that do not match (without going into differences between languages of both PC keyboards and Amstrad CPC keyboards), so it is necessary to move keys between rows adapting as much as possible to the keyboard map that you put to the CPC464 (which will depend on the ROM that the main PCB has).
+In addition, the Amstrad CPC has a different keyboard map with several punctuation marks that don´t match (without going into differences between languages of both PC keyboards and Amstrad CPC keyboards), so it is necessary to move keys between rows adapting as much as possible to the keyboard map that you put to the CPC464 (which will depend on the ROM that the main PCB has).

 The distribution and measurements of the keys to which you should pay more attention, because they are larger than 1 unit, or because they have undergone a change in size with respect to the original, is as follows: